rightjs/rightjs-docs/docs/en/ui/autocompleter.md

     */

-You also might want to have more caching friendly urls without the parameters in this case you might use the `'%{search}'` placeholder in your url.
+You also might want to have more caching friendly urls without any parameters, in this case you might use the `'%{search}'` placeholder in your url.
 Like this

     new Autocompleter('my-input', {